katahiromz/EGA/EGA-Manual.md

 ## Booleans

 In EGA, the boolean value is an integer value.
 Zero means false.
-Non-zero means true.
+Non-`0` means true.

 See `not`, `and`, `or` functions.